-Visiting » The House Tours - a wonderful example of Tudor design brought to life through the remarkable story of an extraordinary family.Normal opening in 2013: Weekends from 11am.
+Visiting » The House ToursOpening to the public in 2013: Weekends from 11am.
+Tues - Sun in August.
 Tours start at approximately 12 noon, 2.00pm and 4.00pm.

 Learn about the remarkable history of the Washington family as our experienced and friendly guides take you on a tour through the history of the Tudor and Georgian house and furnishings.
 Hear of the events, both fortunate and disastrous, that led George Washington’s ancestor to leave England for a new life abroad.

 Visitors to the manor today can sit in the Tudor Great Hall surrounded by history - it appears today much as it would have done when it was completed in the mid sixteenth century and Tudor furnishings fill the room.